MrNtlu/Twitter-Country-Block/README.md

 5. Select the directory containing this extension
 6. The extension will now be active on Twitter/X pages

+## How To Use

+1. Click the extension icon.
+2. Select the countries you want to filter out.
+3. Refresh or open the X/Twitter and that's it!

 ## How It Works

 1. The extension runs a content script on all Twitter/X pages